Abstract

 Normalised correlation coefficients

-As the two measures of cardiac size (total cavity volume and left ventricular mass) were highly colinear, one was selected for each ECG biomarker depending on the minimisation of mean Akaike information criterion (AIC) across the 12 leads.
+As the two measures of cardiac size (total cavity volume and LV mass) were highly colinear, one was selected for each ECG biomarker depending on the minimisation of mean Akaike information criterion (AIC) across the 12 leads.
 For each lead, the ECG parameter was regressed against the chosen cardiac size parameter, torso volume, the relative heart centre positions in the x, y and z directions and the three cardiac orientation parameters (spin, verticality and tilt).
+These anatomical parameters were chosen in order to reduce collinearity, and their variance inflation factors were all acceptably low, as shown in Supplementary Tables 2 and 3.
 In order to compare the regression coefficients for anatomical and ECG parameters on different scales, the regression coefficients were normalised by multiplying by the standard deviation of the anatomical parameter and then dividing by the standard deviation of the ECG biomarker, before being plotted.
 This was done separately for the healthy male, healthy female, post-MI male and post-MI female populations.

 Sex differences